 Some of my fondest memories are of cutting out Christmas sugar cookies with my family during the holidays.
 Mom baked countless Christmas cookies, but of all the cookies, we loved the sugar cookies the best!
 Sugar cookie recipes are popular all over the world with their simple ingredients and sweet buttery taste.

 Gather the family and turn the oven.
-Let’s get baking!
+Let’s bake these!